jisaacstone/pype/readme.md

     python -c "import sys; print 'DELETE FROM sites WHERE id IN ({0})'.format(','.join(sys.stdin))"

 I made this because I am tired of reading man pages for `awk` and `sed` and others; I already know python, but I am also tired of typing `import sys`, etc repeatedly.

-If this has been implemented before and better, I hope someone will point that out.

 `os`, `sys`, `csv` and `json` are pre-imported, as well as `unicode_literals` and `print_function` from the future.